fadhilnapis/SIG-FSTM/SiG-FSTM_Web/README.md

 #SiG FSTM website
 ---

-This website was develop by FSTM students for organizing SiG FSTM in KUIS.
+This website was first develop by FSTM students for organizing SiG FSTM in KUIS.

 Technology used: